zhubonan/aiida-castep/README.md

 * Checking errors in .param and .cell files before submitting, using dictionaries shipped from built from CASTEP executable.
 * Extra KpointData input node for BS, SEPCTRAL and PHONON tasks.
 * Preparing transition state search calculations
-* A `create_restart` method for easy creation of continuation/restart calculations.
+* A `create_restart` function for easy creation of continuation/restart calculations.
 Input can be altered using `param_update` and `param_delete` keyword arguments.
 Automatic copying/linking of remote check files by AiiDA.
-* A `get_castep_inputs_summary` method to print a summary of inputs of a calculations.
+* A `get_castep_inputs_summary` function to print a summary of inputs of a calculations.
 * A `compare_with` method to compare the inputs of two calculations.

 Dependencies